winitzki/scall/tutorial/programming_dhall.md

 The code for `fmap` and `bimap` can be derived mechanically from the type definition of a functor or a bifunctor.
 For instance, Haskell will do that if the programmer just writes `deriving Functor` after the definition.
 But Dhall does not have any code generation facilities.
+The code of those methods must be written in Dhall programs that need to use functors or bifunctors.

 ## Typeclasses